alfrix/docs/docs/docguide/core_template.md

 ### Geometry and timing
 // Optional section.

-// FPS

-(Core name)'s FPS is (FPS).
+The (Core name) core's internal FPS is (FPS).

-// Sample rate

-(Core name)'s sample rate is (Rate)
+The (Core name) core's internal sample rate is (Rate)

-// Core provided aspect ratio

-(Core name)'s core provided aspect ratio is (Ratio).
+The (Core name) core's core provided aspect ratio is (Ratio).

 // Fill in the (Core name) and the FPS, sample rate, aspect ratio info.

 ### Usage
 //Optional section.
-// Explain how to use the core if needed.
+// Explain how to use the core if further explaination is needed.

 ## Core options
 // Optional section.